Muhammad Kazim Khurasani: Minor Tyranny

 Some mistreated and shackled pro-democracy prisoners held in Bagh-e Shah, Tehran, following the successful coup d'état of Mohammad-Ali Shah Qajar in June 1908.

-The sixth Qajar King Mohammad Ali Shah abolished the constitution and bombarded the parliament in 1908 with Russian and British support.
+The sixth Qajar King Mohammad Ali Shah Qajar abolished the constitution and bombarded the parliament in 1908 with Russian and British support.
 After the Shah's victory and dissolvement of the parliament, many constitutionalists were arrested by the Shah's forces.
 Mirza Jahangir Khan, Malek al-Mutakallemin, Sayyid Jamal al-Din Va'iz, Mirza Ebrahim Tabrizi, Ahmad Ruhul-qudus and Qazi Ardaqi were arrested, tortured and killed.

-The period from the destruction of the first parliament under the orders of Mohammad Ali shah on June 23, 1908, to the Shah's deposition on July 16, 1909, is called as the period of "Lesser Despotism" or "Minor Tyranny" (Persian: استبداد صغیر) in the history of modern Iran.
+The period from the destruction of the first parliament under the orders of Mohammad Ali Shah Qajar on June 23, 1908, to the Shah's deposition on July 16, 1909, is called as the period of "Lesser Despotism" or "Minor Tyranny" (Persian: استبداد صغیر) in the history of modern Iran.
 The shah repeatedly delayed the elections under the guise of fighting sedition and defending Islam.
-Mohammad Ali shah wrote letters to the sources of emulation in Najaf, seeking their support against the perceived conspiracies of Babis and other heretics.
+Mohammad Ali Shah Qajar wrote letters to the sources of emulation in Najaf, seeking their support against the perceived conspiracies of Babis and other heretics.
 However the trio, Akhund Khurasani, Mirza Tehrani and Abdullah Mazandarani responded by affirming the religious legitimacy of democracy and advised the shah to work within the constitutional framework in improving the conditions of society and defending the country against colonial influence.
 Nuri, on the other hand, sided with the coup and tried to convince people that democracy had failed and that closure of parliament was necessary to save Islam.